limlabs/reaction-contest/docs/hld.md

 Triggers can be manual, such as a
 [link trigger](https://api.slack.com/future/triggers/link).
-They also can be passive, and registered when certain things happen in the channel.
+They also can be passive, and register when certain things happen in the channel.
 Those things are called [events](https://api.slack.com/future/triggers/event) using Slack's platform terminology.